Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/algorithms/rbm_module.rst

 Design goals
 ++++++++++++++++++++++++++++++++++++++++++++++++++++
 As we have seen above, RBMs are quite complex.
-There are a lot of different types of RBMs and there a lot of aspects which can be changed.
+There are a lot of different types of RBMs and there are a lot of aspects which can be changed.
 Typical software tools until now usually only supported a small range of RBMs.
 They are often implemented by hand for every type of conditional distribution of the hidden and visible neurons.
 Often, these implementations are very efficient but they are not useful when new ideas need to be implemented.